aeternity/aeternity/docs/configuration.md

 accept the risk of preempting its own microblocks can set it to `false`, which restores the previous behaviour exactly.

+On a node running in stratum mode the pause defers the dispatch of the next job to connected workers, so after that node wins a key block its workers keep hashing the previous job for the length of the pause.
+Note also that a job already dispatched cannot be recalled: if mining had already resumed — because the mempool was empty at the time of the win — a transaction arriving afterwards will not pause a stratum node, only a node mining locally.

 ## Beneficiary account

 In order to configure who receives fees from mining on a node, you must configure a beneficiary public key.